Volunteer

 Support women from the comfort of your own home.
 Through phone calls, you’ll offer companionship, empathy and practical help to women who are feeling lonely, anxious or afraid.
 Your role is to listen, understand and offer genuine compassion.

-• Social isolation support: Weekly calls for women feeling isolated.
-You’ll need excellent listening and communication skills, plus the ability to offer empathy without judgment.
+You’ll need excellent listening and communication skills, plus the ability to offer empathy without judgement.

 Organisational support